 Some of Andy’s favorite memories from his time at Northwestern involved service—participating in Spring Service Projects in Arkansas and Oklahoma, volunteering at a food ministry in Sioux Falls, and reaching out to the community with the Education Club.
 As he pursued an elementary education major with endorsements in coaching, middle school and reading, he was also steeped in Northwestern’s “teacher as servant” philosophy.
 He finds that background invaluable in his work as an educator.
 “I am daily challenged to consider how I am being a servant for my students and reflecting Christ’s service to others around me,” he says.

 How well did Northwestern prepare you for your career?

 My Northwestern experience prepared me for much more than my life as an educator.
 Beyond my education courses, I was taught to engage myself in learning with the world around me.
-Whether it was in my general education courses, discipleship groups or Spring Service Projects, I learned to reflect on my learning, ask questions, reason through my thoughts, and ultimately connect my learning to my faith.
+Whether it was in my general education courses, discipleship groups or Spring Service Partnerships, I learned to reflect on my learning, ask questions, reason through my thoughts, and ultimately connect my learning to my faith.
 Northwestern taught me to look at all my experiences as valuable learning opportunities.
 This attitude pervades Northwestern and has helped me develop myself not just as a teacher, but as a learner.

 What from your Northwestern education has most helped you in your job?